mmccoyd/hillside_amoeba_choc14/wiki/Design Choices.md

 # Design choices

-## Panel is 5 x 5
+## Panel is 6 columns x 4 rows, matching each board half

-Two 5 x 5 panels fits the Dactyl 50 exactly, yet having some extras is best.
+Hand wiring is easier with the panel layout and spacing matching the built layout.
 The minimum JLC order of five panels gives sufficient extra for two complete Dactyls, which seems ideal for personal orders.